sindresorhus/execa/readme.md

 Type: `string | undefined`

 Original error message.
-This is the same as the `message` property except it includes neither the child process `stdout`/`stderr` nor some additional information added by Execa.
+This is the same as the `message` property excluding the child process `stdout`/`stderr` and some additional information added by Execa.

 This is `undefined` unless the child process exited due to an `error` event or a timeout.